Overview

 Search the broader company universe (beyond your database) for net-new prospects, with optional filters for size, funding stage, and location.

-Use this when you want to find companies you don’t already have, e.g.
+Use this when you want to find companies you don’t already have, e.g. finding lookalikes of your best customers, or expanding into new geographies / segments.

 Parameters: